pytorch/kineto/tb_plugin/README.md

 The 'GPU Summary' panel shows GPU information and usage metrics of this run, include name, global memory, compute capability of this GPU.
 The 'GPU Utilization', 'Est. SM Efficiency' and 'Est. Achieved Occupancy' shows GPU usage efficiency of this run at different levels.
+The 'Kernel Time using Tensor Cores' shows percent of the time Tensor Core kernels are active.
-The detailed information about these three metrics can be found at [gpu_utilization](./docs/gpu_utilization.md).
+The detailed information about the above four metrics can be found at [gpu_utilization](./docs/gpu_utilization.md).

 The 'Step Time Breakdown' panel shows the performance summary.
 We regard each iteration (usually a mini-batch) as a step.